Actually, the Cultural Revolution IS Being Televised

 Veronica hard at work

-While this breakthrough show does not succumb to moral double-standards, it is highly moral and Veronica is a great role model for anyone.
+This breakthrough show does not succumb to moral double-standards, but it is highly moral and Veronica is a great role model for anyone.
 She models self-respect.
 She models courage.
 She models working through a problem instead of just waiting to be rescued by luck.
 She also models responsibility.

 Teenagers are usually stereotyped as ducking responsibility.
 Not here.
 Veronica Mars, for all her brilliance and sophistication, makes her share of mistakes, and she takes full responsibility for them.